Favorite Chocolate Babka Made Simpler with a Bread Machine

 Dough:

-• Place all ingredients for the dough (in the order listed) ½ cup (114 g) half & half (or ¼ cup milk + ¼ cup heavy cream), 2 tablespoons granulated sugar, ¾ teaspoon salt, 2 large (100 g) eggs, 3 tablespoons (42 g) salted butter, 2½ cups + 1 tablespoon (308 g) all-purpose flour, and ¾ teaspoon instant yeast into the bread machine pan.
-Select the DOUGH cycle and press start.
+• Place all ingredients for the dough (in the order listed) ½ cup (114 g) half & half (or ¼ cup milk + ¼ cup heavy cream), 2 tablespoons granulated sugar, ¾ teaspoon salt, 2 large (100 g) eggs, 3 tablespoons (42 g) unsalted butter (chopped), 2½ cups + 1 tablespoon (308 g) all-purpose flour, and ¾ teaspoon instant yeast into the bread machine pan.

 Filling:

-• Place ⅓ cup (76 g) salted butter and 2.5 ounces (70 g) bittersweet or semi-sweet chocolate in a microwave-safe bowl.
+• Place ⅓ cup (76 g) unsalted butter and 2.5 ounces (70 g) bittersweet or semi-sweet chocolate in a microwave-safe bowl.
 Microwave on 50% power for 2 minutes until completely melted.
 Stir together in circles until smooth.

 • Add ⅓ cup + 1 tablespoon (44 g) powdered sugar, 3 tablespoons (15 g) Dutch-process unsweetened cocoa, and ⅛ teaspoon cinnamon to the melted butter and chocolate mixture.
 Stir until smooth.
 Set aside to cool.
-If the mixture seems too soft to spread, whip it by hand to soften it.
+If the mixture seems too thick to spread, whip it by hand to soften it.
 If you add liquid, it may become too soft and hard to manage.

 Glaze:

-• Combine 1 large (50 g) egg,1 tablespoon water, and a pinch table saltin a small bowl.
+• Combine 1 large (50 g) egg, 1 tablespoon water, and a pinch table salt in a small bowl.
 Whisk until smooth.

 Sugar Syrup:

 • Combine ¼ cup (50 g) granulated sugar and ¼ cup (57 g) water in a small microwave-safe bowl.
 Don’t stir.
 Microwave on HIGH for 2 minutes or until the sugar is dissolved.
-(Stovetop method: Boil this sugar-water mixture on a stove-top for 2 minutes or until the sugar dissolves.
+(Stovetop method: Boil this sugar-water mixture on your stove-top for 2 minutes or until the sugar dissolves.
 Don’t stir while it cooks.)

 Shaping: